omseeth/omseeth.github.io/_posts/2025-10-16-experiment_llms.md

 ## Rent instance

 You can rent an instance immediately by clicking on rent.
 There are a few technical details to keep in mind to ensure the model runs smoothly.
-For this example, I want to inference from and fine-tune a [Qwen/Qwen2.5-7B-Instruct](https://huggingface.co/Qwen/Qwen2.5-7B-Instruct) model, using [**unsloth**](https://unsloth.ai/). **unsloth** is a convenient Python library for fine-tuning models; it serves as a wrapper around the PEFT (parameter efficient fine-tuning) package, which is part of the PyTorch and HuggingFace universe.
+For this example, I want to inference from and fine-tune a [Qwen/Qwen2.5-7B-Instruct](https://huggingface.co/Qwen/Qwen2.5-7B-Instruct) model, using [unsloth](https://unsloth.ai/). unsloth is a convenient Python library for fine-tuning models; it serves as a wrapper around the PEFT (parameter efficient fine-tuning) package, which is part of the PyTorch and HuggingFace universe.

 The instance from vast.ai should therefore have an NVIDIA GPU and a fitting Linux distribution.